Władysław Szpilman: The book

 As it reached a much larger audience, Szpilman's memoir was widely praised.
 Britain's Independent described it as "a compelling, harrowing masterpiece"; it is "one of the most powerful accounts ever written" of the era declared another leading British daily.
 The book's description of the famed Warsaw teacher and writer Janusz Korczak has been described as "overwhelmingly powerful and poignant."
-Korczak declined to save himself from deportation to Treblinka, instead walked with the children of his orphanage to the deportation site and ultimately escorting them "into the next world," as Szpilman related:
+Korczak declined to save himself from deportation to Treblinka; instead, he walked with the children of his orphanage to the deportation site and ultimately escorted them "into the next world," as Szpilman related:

 The 1999 English-language edition also includes excerpts from Wilm Hosenfeld's diary (1942–44).
 Biermann's Epilogue gives further insight into Hosenfeld's deeds and his character.
 He aided several other would-be victims in Warsaw; Hosenfeld nonetheless died (in 1952) after seven years in Soviet captivity, despite the efforts of Szpilman to help him.

 Although it concludes with his survival, Szpilman declined to conclude his memoir on a happy note.
 In the final paragraphs, he walks the streets of an abandoned and devastated Warsaw: "A stormy wind rattled the scrap-iron in the ruins, whistling and howling through the charred cavities of the windows.
 Twilight came on.
 Snow fell from the darkening, leaden sky."
 As one reviewer noted, "these final sentences distill the style of this astonishing and unforgettable book.
 Concise yet highly evocative; measured and somewhat detached, yet possessing a poeticism and a consistent spiritual tenor and strength."

 Film adaptation

-In 2002, the Polish-French film-maker, Roman Polanski, directed a screen version of the book.
+In 2002, the Polish-French filmmaker, Roman Polanski, directed a screen version of the book.
 The movie won three Academy Awards in 2003 – Oscars for best director; best actor, and best adapted screenplay, the British Academy of Film and Television Arts Best Film Award, and the Palme d'Or at the Cannes Film Festival.
 Polanski escaped the Kraków Ghetto and survived the Nazi genocides but his mother was killed by the German occupiers.
 Polanski's film closely follows the book's style and details.
-Adrien Brody accepting the Oscar for Best Actor in a Leading Role The Pianist said – ..."This film would not be possible without the blueprint provided by Wladyslaw Szpilman.
-This is a tribute to his survival"...
+Adrien Brody, accepting the Oscar for Best Actor in a Leading Role for The Pianist, said – ..."This film would not be possible without the blueprint provided by Wladyslaw Szpilman.
+This is a tribute to his survival."

 Szpilman's son, Andrzej Szpilman, compiled and released a CD with the most popular songs Szpilman had composed under the title Wendy Lands Sings the Songs of the Pianist (Universal Music).
 Other CDs with the works of Szpilman include Works for Piano and Orchestra by Władysław Szpilman with Ewa Kupiec (piano), John Axelrod (director), and the Berlin Radio Symphony Orchestra (2004) (Sony classical) and the Original recordings of The Pianist and Władysław Szpilman-Legendary recordings (Sony classical).
 In November 1998, Szpilman was honored by the president of Poland with a Commander's Cross with Star of the Order of Polonia Restituta.